zestia/ember-modal-dialog/README.md

 #### `@onClose`

 Required.
-This action fires when `modal.close` has been called, _and_ any animations have run to hide the modal dialog.
+This action fires when `close` has been called, _and_ any animations have run to hide the modal dialog.

 #### `@onEscape`

 Optional.
 Fired when escape is pressed.
 Receives the API as an parameter.
-You can use the API to call `modal.close` for example.
+You can use the API to call `close` for example.

 ### API